Yanina Shkel

 [LINK]

-• Yanina Y. Shkel and Anuj Kumar Yadav
+• Cemre Cadir and Yanina Y. Shkel

-2023 IEEE International Symposium on Information Theory
+2025 IEEE International Symposium on Information Theory

 [LINK]